honeycrux/Generative-Calligraphy-Website-fyp24/decision-records/containerize-font-models.md

 ## Decision

-Use a separate container for each font model, running its own API application with a job queue.
+Use a container to serve the frontend application.
+Use one container per font model, running its own API application with a job queue.

 Use a proxy server or a gateway API application to forward requests from the frontend application to the font model containers.